yw110-1/INDE-577/Unsupervised Learning/k-Means Clustering/README.md

 # $k$-Means Clustering
-In this sub-repository I will introduce the k-Means Clustering.
+In this sub-repository, I will introduce the k-Means Clustering.
 K-means is considered as one of the most used clustering algorithms due to its simplicity.

 ## Algorithm
 Kmeans algorithm is an iterative algorithm that tries to partition the dataset into Kpre-defined distinct non-overlapping subgroups/clusters where each data point belongs to only one group.
 It tries to make the intra-cluster data points as similar as possible while also keeping the clusters as far as possible.